Minimalist photography can be summarized in one quote by Leonardo da Vinci: “Simplicity is the ultimate sophistication.”

 That’s why minimalism and bright colors are a perfect match.
 The colors catch the viewers’ eyes, and the minimalism makes the image attractive instead of overwhelming.
 For more tips on photographing bright colors, check out this post: How to Capture Bold Colors in Your Photography.

-Go for black and white.
+Go for Black and White.

-At the other end of the spectrum, you can use black and white to get the same eye-catching effect as bold colors.
+At the other end of the minimalist photography spectrum, you can use black and white to get the same eye-catching effect as bold colors.
 Without the distraction of color, viewers will see the contrast between dark and light more clearly.
 This contrast alone can grab their attention.

 This strategy is great for subjects that are dark but lack color, especially if they’re set against a light, colorful background such as the sky.
 Instead of competing with the color, the subject will then pop out in black and white as the darkest thing in the photo.

-Experiment with texture.
+Experiment with Texture.

 Another way to create contrast is to place different textures side-by-side.
 For instance, you can photograph something smooth next to something rough.
 Though subtle, this textural contrast can make your minimalist images more intriguing.

-Repeating patterns are fantastic subjects for minimalist photos because they don’t always work well with other elements.
+Repeating patterns are fantastic subjects for minimalist photography because they don’t always work well with other elements.
 They grab too much attention.
 If you use them as a background, they’ll likely distract viewers from the main subject.
 And if they’re one of several elements, the image may look cluttered.